VeriCite® Security Policy v4.5

 1.4.1.
 Confidential Information: means the information that you have provided to us as part of the contracting or purchasing process.
 By example, this would include names, addresses, email addresses, phone numbers, account numbers, purchase orders, and other information that is not included in Your Covered Content.
 Confidential Information would also include the terms and pricing of the VeriCite® Service under this Agreement, Your Covered Content and all information clearly identified as confidential at the time of its disclosure.

 1.4.2.
 Your Covered Content: means all VeriCite® service data that you, your agents or your end users provide to us as part of the process of detecting and reporting plagiarism.
-By example, this would include student submissions, course rosters, grades, comments and annotations that may be attached to report results.
+By example, this would include student submissions, course IDs and titles, student first and last names, student email addresses, grades, student ID in the LMS, user roles, and comments and annotations that may be attached to report results.

 1.4.3.
 Us, We, Our and related terms means the company named VeriCite, Inc. who developed and hosts the VeriCite® Service, as represented by Our employees.

 1.4.4.
 You, Your and related terms means the subscribing entity and all affiliated personnel who use the VeriCite® Service.
 By example, You would mean the college, school district, university or company whose Agents and End Users access the VeriCite® Service.